-- List each position by title (and name of employee, if available).
+List each position by title (and name of employee, if available).
 Show the annual salary rate for the employee and the hours to be devoted to the project by the employee.
-Typically, full-time employees work 2,080 hours annually. - Indicate each type of benefit included and the total cost allowable to employees assigned to the project.
+Typically, full-time employees work 2,080 hours annually.